nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The latter two conditions prevent users from accidentally creating separate entries for the same person if only minor details, like email or phone number, change.
 This approach maintains a cleaner, more accurate record-keeping system and reduces the risk of redundant data.

-Given the iterative nature of this project, we prioritized essential features in our initial development, including tags, filters, allergies, appointment dates, and finding schedule.
+Given the iterative nature of this project, we prioritized essential features in our initial development, including tags, filters, allergies, appointment date and times, and finding schedule.
 For each of these features, we focused on establishing clear logic and minimizing bugs, aiming for a robust and reliable experience for users from the outset.
 This careful planning and attention to detail allowed us to build a solid foundation for HealthConnect, supporting its growth and adaptability.